couchbaselabs/docs-ng/content/moxi-manual-1.7/standalone-moxi-component.markdown

 concurrent client requests to be processed.
 All other client requests will go onto a wait queue until active requests are finished.

-**Unhandled:** `[:unknown-tag :bridgehead]` Increasing concurrency and the number of worker threads isn't necessarily a free lunch.
+ImplicationsIncreasing concurrency and the number of worker threads isn't necessarily a free lunch.
 More threads, for example, means using resources that other processes (such as your web app servers) might need.
 Higher concurrency settings from moxi (when multiplied by the number moxi's you've deployed) means more connections will be created to downstream servers, which can eventually cause other performance issues or hit connection (file descriptor) limits.

-**Unhandled:** `[:unknown-tag :bridgehead]` More information on the downstream conn queues is available: [Following A Request Through Moxi](moxi-manual-ready.html#moxi-dataflow).
+Downstream conn queuesMore information on the downstream conn queues is
+available: [Following A Request Through Moxi](moxi-manual-ready.html#moxi-dataflow).

 <a id="moxi-standalone-timeouts"></a>